What is J Term?

 SMU-in-Plano is close to numerous restaurants ranging from fast-food to gourmet.
 The campus is also close to major malls, including Stonebriar Centre and The Shops at Willow Bend; upscale ‘lifestyle’ centers such as The Shops at Legacy and Lakeside Market and various entertainment venues like Angelika Theater, Dr. Pepper StarCenter and Dave & Buster’s.

-Please note that there are no residence hall at the SMU-in-Plano campus and that the residence halls on the main campus are closed during this period.
+Please note that there are no residence hall at the SMU-in-Plano campus and that the residence halls on the main campus are closed during the first week of J Term.
 (Hawk, Martin, Moore, Daniel House, and the SMU Apartments are the only communities open over the break.)
 Therefore, students enrolled in J Term will be responsible for their own housing during the first week of the program.
-SMU Residence Halls will re-open for the Spring Term on Sunday, January 13 at 9:00 a.m.
+SMU Residence Halls will re-open for the Spring Term on Sunday, January 12, at 9:00 a.m.

 - Studio Suite $69 per night (plus applicable taxes)